This Policy is effective from 25th May 2018

 To protect the rights, property, or safety of WeSwap, our customers, or others.

-You should assume all information provided to us is available to law enforcement bodies and regulatory authorities in both the country of origin of the funds, and the destination country of the funds.
+All information provided to us must be made available to law enforcement bodies and regulatory authorities in both the country of origin of the funds, and the destination country of the funds.

-For the same reason, we may obtain information about your general internet usage by using a cookie file which is stored on your browser or the hard drive of your computer.
-Cookies contain information that is transferred to your computer’s hard drive.
-They help us to improve Our Site and to deliver a better and more personalised service.
+For the same reasons outlined above, we may obtain information about your general internet usage by using a cookie file which is stored on your browser or the hard drive of your computer.
+Cookies contain information that is transferred to your computer or device’s hard drive.
+They help us to improve Our Site or App and to deliver a better and more personalised service.
 Some of the cookies we use are essential for the site to operate.
-Cookies make it easier for you to log on to and use Our Site during future visits.
+Cookies make it easier for you to log on to and use Our Site or App during future visits.
 They also allow us to monitor website traffic and to personalise the content of the site for you.